bLuEsKy140506/food-magazine/README.md

 > Version 1.1: Design the website

+initial-design commits

+ <li>feature-recipe-detail</li>
+ <li>feature-recipe-create</li>
+ <li>feature-recipe-edit</li>

+Release version 1.1.
+To do this, type “git flow release finish '1.1'” with the name tag 1.1 and merge it with the development branch.
+Include the release information when merging.

 > Version 1.2: Implement functions to add, edit, and delete recipes

 > Version 1.3: Implement filter and search functions